saikat-says-cool/monolith-ai/MONOLITH_API_DOCS.md

-# 🗿 Monolith API Documentation
+# 🗿 Monolith Engine API Documentation

 Welcome to the Monolith Engine API.
 This documentation provides everything you need to integrate Monolith's high-intelligence search and research capabilities into your own applications, automation workflows (n8n, Make.com), or custom bots.